csce585-mlsystems/ipa-ext/README.md

 A CSCE 585 - Machine Learning Systems Project

-# Contributions
+## Installation
+Follow the instructions in the original ipa repository (https://github.com/reconfigurable-ml-pipeline/ipa/blob/main/infrastructure/automated.md)

+## Usage

+1. **Run Experiments:**
+   - Use the `experiments/runner/run_revision_perf.sh` script to run the experiments.
-- `experiments/runner/run_revision_perf.sh` script runs the experiments in `experiments/runner/run-revision.sh` using perf to measure Energy consumption of each experiment
+   - This script internally calls all experiments in `experiments/runner/run-revision.sh` and uses `perf` to measure the energy consumption of each experiment.

+2. **Energy Measurement Logs:**
-- Energy measurement logs are saved in `energy_logs`
+   - The energy consumption logs are saved in the `energy_logs` directory.

+3. **Generate Plots:**
-- `experiments/runner/run_revision_perf_plot.py` script generates plots for energy benchmarks of workloads and plots are saved in `images/plots`
+   - Use the `experiments/runner/run_revision_perf_plot.ipynb` Jupyter Notebook to generate plots for the energy benchmarks of the workloads.
+   - The generated plots are saved in the `plots` directory.

+## Final Report
 Please find the Milestone 3 report [here](IPA_Ext_milestone3.pdf).